apache/echarts-doc/en/option/series/gauge.md

 {{ use partial-legend-hover-link }}

 ## startAngle(number) = 225
 the start angle of gauge board.
-The direct right side of [circle center](~series-gauge.center) is `0` degree，the right above it is `90` degree，the direct left side of it is `180` degree.
+The direct right side of [circle center](~series-gauge.center) is `0` degree, the right above it is `90` degree, the direct left side of it is `180` degree.

 ## endAngle(number) = -45
 the end angle of gauge board.